vranki/hemppa/README.md

 The uri cache prevents the bot from uploading a blob from a url repeatedly
 * !bot leave - ask bot to leave this room
 * !bot modules - list all modules including enabled status
+* !bot rooms - list rooms the bot is on

 ### Help